mozilla/policy-templates/README.md

 }
 ```
 ### OverridePostUpdatePage
 Override the upgrade page.
-If the value is blank, no upgrade page is displayed.
+If the value is an empty string (""), no extra pages are displayed when Firefox is upgraded.

 **Compatibility:** Firefox 60, Firefox ESR 60\
 **CCK2 Equivalent:** `upgradePage`,`noUpgradePage`\